nihei9/vartan/README.md

 <element-1> <element-2> ... <element-N>
 ```

-An element an alternative contains is a terminal symbol, a non-terminal symbol, or a string literal.
-Unlike string literals, patterns cannot be contained in alternatives.
+An element an alternative contains is a terminal symbol or a non-terminal symbol.

-You can define terminal symbols in the same grammar as non-terminal symbols.

 If a production rule satisfies all of the following conditions, it is considered to define a terminal symbol.

-* A production rule has only one alternative.
+* A rule has only one alternative.
-* the alternative has only one pattern or string literal.
+* The alternative has only one pattern or string literal.

 Fragment: